Lactulose for constipation

-Lactulose is usually given twice each day, once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.
+The Lactulose is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

 How much should I give?